Table of Contents

-Encryption is the process of converting the data into a form where an unauthorized party cannot read it.
-Only a trusted, authorized person with the secret key or password can decrypt the information and access it in its original form.
+Encryption is converting the data into a form where an unauthorized party cannot read it.
+Only a trusted, authorized person with a secret key or password can decrypt the information and access it in its original form.
 The encryption itself doesn’t prevent someone from intercepting the data.
 Encryption will only prevent the content from being displayed or accessed by an unauthorized user.

 Software programs are used to encrypt files, folders, and even entire drives.
-Encrypting filing system (EFS) is a Windows feature which will encrypt data.
-EFS is directly linked to a selected user account.
-Only the user that encrypted the information are going to be able to access it after it has been encrypted using EFS.
+Encrypting filing system (EFS) is a Windows feature that will encrypt data.
+We directly linked EFS to a selected user account.
+Only the user that encrypted the information is going to access it after it has been encrypted using EFS.

 There are two types of encryption: